thaddavis/crewai_and_agentops_script/video_script/1/8_adding_agent_ops.md

 A) The cost of each agent in our crew
-B) The time each agent takes to complete its tasks and C) Any errors encountered when executing tasks
+B) The time each agent takes to complete its tasks and C) Any errors encountered during execution

 The process of integrating AgentOps is very easy and is similar to how we integrated OpenAI...

+(PAUSE)

 - Create an account on AgentsOps platofrm (https://app.agentops.ai/)
 - Provision and copy an API key